 One of the things we love most about RV living is the ability to travel slowly.
 We typically stay 4 – 8 weeks per location.
 This gives us a chance to explore an area and visit our favorite sites and restaurants more than once before moving on to the next destination.

 Their blog, including videos and podcasts, covers RV park reviews, financing travel AND advice for Military travel as they are both retired Air Force!
 You can check their blog out here.

 One of our favorite parts of the RV lifestyle is that we always have our own food with us.
 Our kitchen is right there and so are our favorite meals.
-When we get to a new place, we never have to run out to scope out a good restaurant.
+When we get to a new place, we never have to run out to check out a good restaurant and hope that everyone will like the food.
 While we like to eat out occasionally, doing it too much gets old.
 We also save A LOT of money by doing this.

 The point is, there are TONS of opportunities living on the road to give your kids a very rich education.
 The 3 “R’s” are there as well, but there is SO MUCH MORE!
 Here is a Guide To Getting Started With Homeschool on the Road.